 The holidays are a special, and expensive, time of the year.
 While everyone gets in the holiday spirit we realize there are many holiday cards to send out, gifts to buy, and thanks to give.
 It’s around this time though when scammers also have the most wonderful time of the year .

 If you’re looking for extra cash this holiday season you might seek out extra work.
 Unfortunately holiday work ads are one of the biggest scams out there.
 From becoming a secret shopper, to work from home ads, to listings that seem legit but could actually lead to identity theft.
-Always research any company you plan to work for before you hand over any personal information.
+To prevent identity theft, always research any company you plan to work for before you hand over any personal information.

 Sometimes getting in the holiday spirit means sending out eCards to all your co-workers, but you could actually be sending them a virus.
 You’ll often see ads for free eCards, screensavers, and desktop backgrounds and these can be riddled with malware and spyware.
-Make sure you keep your anti-virus protection up to date and only use sources you trust.
+Make sure you keep your anti-virus protection up to date and only use sources you trust, this is a simple way to prevent identity theft.

 Gift cards are a great way to give everyone a little something and they could also be a rip-off.
 Some cards come with fees or expiration dates so while you feel like you’re doing a good deed by giving one, you could be giving less than you think.
 Read the fine print that comes with the card to make sure your recipient is getting what they deserve this holiday season.